-When there is an insufficient number of cameras relative to the required improvement in resolution (either in the entire space-time volume or only in portions of it), then the above set of equations (2) becomes ill-posed.
-To constrain the solution and provide additional numerical stability (as in image-based Super-Resolution [6], [11], [19]), a space-time regularization term can be added to impose smoothness on the solution S^h in space-time regions which have insufficient information.
-We introduce a directional (or steerable [16]) space-time regularization term which applies smoothness only in directions within the space-time volume where the derivatives are low and does not smooth across spacetime "edges."
-In other words, we seek \overrightarrow{h} which minimizes the following error term:
+Directional space-time regularization: When there is an insufficient number of cameras relative to the required improvement in resolution (either in the entire space-time volume, or only in portions of it), then the above set of equations (2) becomes ill-posed.
+To constrain the solution and provide additional numerical stability (as in image-based SR [6, 11, 19]), a space-time regularization term can be added to impose smoothness on the solution S^h in space-time regions which have insufficient information.
+We introduce a directional (or steerable [16]) space-time regularization term which applies smoothness only in directions within the space-time volume where the derivatives are low, and does not smooth across space-time "edges".
+In other words, we seek \vec{h} which minimize the following error term:

-where L_i (j = x, y, t) is a matrix capturing the second-order derivative operator in direction j and W_j is a diagonal weight matrix which captures the degree of desired regularization at each space-time point in the direction j.
-The weights in W_i prevent smoothing across space-time "edges."
-These weights are determined by the location, orientation, and magnitude of space-time edges and are approximated using space-time derivatives in the low resolution sequences.
-Thus, in regions that have high spatial resolution but small motion (or no motion), the regularization will be stronger in the temporal direction (thus preserving sharp spatial features).
-Similarly, in regions that have fast dynamic changes but low spatial resolution, the regularization will be stronger in the spatial direction.
-This is illustrated in Fig. 4.
-In a smooth and static region, the regularization will be strong both in time and in space.
+Where L_j (j = x, y, t) is a matrix capturing the second-order derivative operator in the direction j, and W_j is a diagonal weight matrix which captures the degree of desired regularization at each space-time point in the direction j.
+The weights in W_j prevent smoothing across space-time "edges".
+These weights are determined by the location, orientation and magnitude of space-time edges, and are approximated using space-time derivatives in the low resolution sequences.
+Thus, in regions that have high spatial resolution, but small motion (or no motion), the regularization will be stronger in the temporal direction (thus preserving sharp spatial features).
+Similarly, in regions that have fast dynamic changes